enzoescipy/finesse-benchmark/README.md

 - **Modular Evaluation Modes**: Supports `merger_mode` (using sequence-merger with a base embedder), `native_mode` (direct long-context embedders like Snowflake Arctic Embed), and `BYOK_mode` (Bring Your Own Keys for external APIs via LiteLLM).
 - **Dynamic Probe Generation**: Creates synthetic probes from atomic text chunks in the dataset, masking portions to test reconstruction accuracy.
 - **Top-Down and Bottom-Up Scoring**: Combines **Top-Down (TD)** for contextual coherence (how well the model separates memory from noise) and **Bottom-Up (BU)** for individual chunk integrity (how well each chunk recognizes itself in compositions).
+- **Latency Measurement**: Tracks computational efficiency by measuring `total_latency` (full embedding process time in milliseconds) and `synthesis_latency` (merging-specific time in milliseconds), enabling analysis of accuracy versus speed trade-offs.
 - **Reproducibility and Integrity**: Outputs include self-contained content hashes and optional model hashes for notarization and verification.
 - **CLI-Driven Workflow**: Simple commands (`init`, `generate`, `score`, `checksum`) for end-to-end evaluation.
 - **Dataset**: Uses the [enzoescipy/finesse-benchmark-database](https://huggingface.co/datasets/enzoescipy/finesse-benchmark-database) on Hugging Face, which provides domain-diverse atomic chunks grouped by `string_id`.

+- **Results Repository**: All official and community-submitted benchmark results, including JSON reports and .pt files, are hosted and versioned in the [enzoescipy/finesse-benchmark-results](https://huggingface.co/datasets/enzoescipy/finesse-benchmark-results) dataset on Hugging Face.
+This serves as the central hub for leaderboard updates and comparative analysis. results are shared on the [enzoescipy/finesse-benchmark-space](https://huggingface.co/spaces/enzoescipy/finesse-benchmark-space).

 Finesse is built with [Pydantic](https://pydantic-docs.helpmanual.io/) for configuration validation, [Typer](https://typer.tiangolo.com/) for CLI, and [Torch](https://pytorch.org/) for efficient embedding computations.